pcardotatgit/Add_Object_To_XDR_Feed/README.md

 ## Installation

 You must have an up and running python 3.x environment and you must have the **crayons** and **requests** modules installed.
-We assume that you kniow how to setup that.
+We assume that you know how to setup that.

 ### Edit the config.txt file